sftpgo/docs/docs/tutorials/two-factor-authentication.md

 - something they know (e.g. their password)
 - something they have (usually their smartphone).

-2FA is an excellent way to improve your security profile and provide an added layer of protection to your data.
+2FA adds a layer of protection in addition to the password: an attacker who obtains the password alone cannot log in.

 SFTPGo supports authenticator apps that use TOTP (time based one-time password).
 These include apps such as Authy, Google Authenticator and any other apps that support time-based one time passwords ([RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238){:target="_blank"}).